GUIDE Sushi in Japan Guide Japanese healthy eating starts with sushi

 Edomae sushi typically involves a counter where customers sit.
 The chef forms the nigiri and slices the fish after the customer has ordered and serves it immediately.

-Hakozushi is a type of sushi where the rice is laid in a box with neta on top and then compressed with a bamboo mold.
-Battera mackerel sushi is the most famous type of hakozushi.
+Oshizushi is a type of sushi where the rice is laid in a box with neta on top and then compressed with a bamboo mold.
+Battera mackerel sushi is a famous type of oshizushi.

 The California roll, nearly unknown in Japan but wildly popular abroad, is a reversed makizushi called ura-makizushi.
 The rice is on the outside and the seaweed on the inside.

-Inarizushi is sushi in a deep-fried tofu pocket that is stuffed with rice and regional ingredients, usually vegetables.
+Inarizushi is sushi in a deep-fried tofu pocket that is stuffed with rice and sometimes other ingredients.

 There are also several traditional forms of vegetarian sushi such as umeshiso maki, which is a makizushi filled with perilla and salted plum paste.